What's the deal with Marvel's Eternals? Everything you need to know

-Marvel Cinematic Universe fans are ready for movies in the latter half of 2021 -- Black Widow coming to theaters and Disney Plus Premiere Access in July, Shang-Chi and the Legend of the Ten Rings in September and Spider-Man: No Way Home in December, but there's another major MCU movie on the way.
+Marvel Cinematic Universe fans are getting to return to the movies in the latter half of 2021 -- Black Widow is coming to theaters and Disney Plus Premiere Access in July, with Shang-Chi and the Legend of the Ten Rings hitting theaters in September and Spider-Man: No Way Home following in December, but there's another major MCU movie on the way.
 The debut of alien superteam the Eternals was pushed back a year due to the pandemic, but an epic Marvel trailer recently revealed the first footage.

-The movie is directed by Chloé Zhao, who just won a pair of Oscars for her film Nomadland, and it comes out Nov.
+The movie is directed by Chloé Zhao, who just won a pair of Oscars for her film Nomadland, and written by cousins Matthew and Ryan Firpo.
+It comes out Nov.
 5.

 Who are Marvel's Eternals?